kubernetes/enhancements/keps/sig-node/compute-device-assignment.md

 <!-- /toc -->

 ## Abstract
-In this document we will discuss the motivation and code changes required for introducing a kubelet endpoint to expose device to container bindings.
+In this document we will discuss the motivation and code changes required for introducing a kubelet endpoint to expose device and cpu ids to container bindings.

 ## Background
 [Device Monitoring](https://docs.google.com/document/d/1NYnqw-HDQ6Y3L_mk85Q3wkxDtGNWTxpsedsgw4NgWpg/edit?usp=sharing) requires external agents to be able to determine the set of devices in-use by containers and attach pod and container metadata for these devices.